 Diner for Pie

-Since her husband's death about 9 months earlier, Sara (Jewel Staite) has been trying to complete his bucket list whilst setting up a business with her sister Maggie (Stephanie Bennett).
-That not only causes some issues as Maggie is secretly dating Teddy (Chris McNally), a contractor working on the building and doesn't want to rub their love in her sister's face but it also leads to Sara hurting her wrist after she fell of a scooter.
-It does bring her in to touch with Dr. Ryan (Travis Milne), also a widower who lost his wife 3 years earlier and is just trying to move on.
-It leads to Ryan trying to help Sara complete the bucket list and also brings them close together but also Sara backing off as she feels she is betraying her later husband by becoming close to another man so soon after his death.
+Since her husband's death, about 9 months earlier, Sara (Jewel Staite - 40 Below and Falling) has been trying to complete his bucket list whilst setting up a business with her sister, Maggie (Stephanie Bennett).
+That not only causes some issues as Maggie is secretly dating Teddy (Chris McNally - Rocky Mountain Christmas), a contractor working on the building and doesn't want to rub their love in her sister's face but it also leads to Sara hurting her wrist after she fell off a scooter.
+It does bring her in to contact with Dr. Ryan (Travis Milne - Summer Love), also a widower who lost his wife 3 years earlier and is just trying to move on.
+It leads to Ryan trying to help Sara complete the bucket list which in turn leads to them becoming close.
+But it causes Sara to back off as she feels she is betraying her late husband by becoming close to another man so soon after his death.

 What this all boils down to is that "Same Time Next Week" is a perfect example of the sort of romantic drama you find on Pixl with an obvious central storyline but with some entertaining subplots making it lightweight fun.